rqlite/rqlite/DOC/CLUSTER_MGMT.md

 ```
 With this command a single node is started, listening for API requests on port 4001 and listening on port 4002 for intra-cluster communication and cluster-join requests from other nodes.
 Note that the addresses passed to `-http-addr` and `-raft-addr` must be reachable from other nodes so that nodes can find each other over the network -- these addresses will be broadcast to other nodes during the _Join_ operation.
 If a node needs to bind to one address, but broadcast a different address, you must set `-http-adv-addr` and `-raft-adv-addr`.

 `-node-id` can be any string, as long as it's unique for the cluster.
 It also shouldn't change, once chosen for this node.
-The network addresses can change however.
+The network addresses can change however, though if the Raft address changes you should explicitly tell node to rejoin the cluster.
 This node stores its state at `~/node`.

 To join a second node to this leader, execute the following command on _host2_:
 ```bash